 Figure 23 shows data on renewable heat use split into direct energy use, district heating and ambient energy from heat pumps.
-In 2016, Ireland was 27th out of the EU-28 for renewable heat, at 6.8%.
-The EU average was 19.1% and Sweden had the highest share at 68.6% RES-H.
+In 2018, Ireland was 27th out of the EU-28 for renewable heat, at 6.5%.
+The EU average was 19.7% and Sweden had the highest share at 65.4% RES-H.

-Ireland was 27th out of the EU-28 for renewable heat in 2016
+Ireland was 27th out of the EU-28 for renewable heat in 2018.
+Ireland's poor performance in renewable heat is the biggest reason for us failing to achieve our overall renewable energy target.

-The MS with the highest levels of RES-H are the Baltic countries, which use significant amounts of renewable heat through district heating networks.
-The MS with the lowest levels of RES-H are the northwestern countries, which have high annual heat demands but did not develop significant district heating networks and are reliant on direct fossil fuel use for heat.
+The Member States with the highest levels of RES-H are the Baltic countries, which use significant amounts of renewable heat through district heating networks.
+The Member State with the lowest levels of RES-H are the northwestern countries, which have high annual heat demands but did not develop significant district heating networks and are reliant on direct fossil fuel use for heat.
 Despite the lack of past experience of district heating in Ireland, there are significant opportunities for the development of new district heating networks in specific areas that have high heat demand, in particular utilising waste heat.

-Some MS with warmer climates, such as Portugal, have achieved high percentage shares of renewable heating and cooling, but this must be viewed in the context of their overall lower heat demand and the prevalence of traditional wood burning for residential heat.
+Some Member States with warmer climates, such as Portugal, have achieved high percentage shares of renewable heating and cooling, but this must be viewed in the context of their overall lower heat demand and the prevalence of traditional wood burning for residential heat.